 Recently, I had a trader show me his options trades to evaluate and give him some feedback.
 As we looked through the pages of printed material from his brokerage company, I pointed out to him that his option trades did not have some very essential data: The price of the underlying at the entry and exit.
-Without those rudiments, an evaluation is almost pointless.
+Without those rudiments included in the record keeping, an evaluation is almost pointless.

 Options are derivatives; they move based on the underlying’s price action.
 The premium also changes its value based on the increase or decrease in the implied (implicit) volatility.
 In order to be able to decrypt what took place, we had to pull the chart up and start locating the price during the trade for entry and exit.
 After locating the date on the chart, we were still lacking precision because his brokerage statement, like most, provided only the dates of his entries and exits.
 Without the specific times, we were forced to rely on his memory and his guessing whether it was the morning or afternoon.